Montessori Method FAQs

 Are all North American Montessori Child Care schools the same?

-Yes and no. While all of our schools adhere to the same basic Montessori curriculum and operate at the same hours throughout the year in an enriching daycare center setting, they vary in many other aspects such as off campus field trips and parental involvement.
-For more information, contact one of our schools today or stop by a location for a tour.
+Yes and no. While all of our schools adhere to the same basic Montessori curriculum and operate at the same hours throughout the year in an enriching daycare center setting, they vary in many other aspects, such as off campus field trips and parental involvement.
+For more information, contact us or one of our schools today or stop by a location for a tour.

 What does an NAMCC school look for when choosing a child?